amalj99/Assignments-in-R/Storm_Analysis.md

 property$CROPDMG <- property$CROPDMG * property$CROPDMGMLT
 property$total <- property$PROPDMG + property$CROPDMG
 ```

-# Results
-Now that everything is clean we will begin to analyze the data to answer our two goals for looking at this dataset
+### Now that everything is clean we will begin to analyze the data to answer our two goals for looking at this dataset

 ## Population Health Question